 Westmoreland and Bunker spoke of South Vietnamese competence to hide South Vietnamese failure.
 This simple fact explains why the American public, Congress, the media, and top officials at State and Defense, found it difficult to understand, let alone accept, Westmoreland’s request for 205,000 additional U.S. troops for South Vietnam, which he forwarded to the Johnson administration on February 9, 1968.
 After learning of the request, the question that arose in the minds of millions of Americans was this: if the South Vietnamese possessed so much “fighting spirit,” why did the U.S. need to send reinforcements to South Vietnam?

 Although Westmoreland and Wheeler attempted to rush the President into making a quick decision on the reinforcements, Johnson and his team wanted time to consider the economic, political, and military implications, both domestically and internationally, of such a massive troop augmentation.
-During the period of administration review, Westmoreland and Wheeler continued to pressure President, insisting on the need for U.S. reinforcements as soon as possible because of ARVN weakness.
+During the period of administration review, Westmoreland and Wheeler continued to pressure President Johnson, insisting on the need for U.S. reinforcements as soon as possible because of ARVN weakness.
 Both men felt that without additional infusions of U.S. ground combat strength, the U.S. and ARVN risked losing future battles.
 Wheeler told the President on February 27, that the ARVN had 58 MBNs [manuever battalions] rated “ineffective.”
 The South Vietnamese still had 97 effective battalions, but their state of readiness varied widely.
 Because of the condition of the ARVN, Wheeler said that U.S. units had to “…pick up part of the tab from ARVN…” especially in the Mekong Delta, Saigon, the Central Highlands, Hue, and northern I Corps – essentially everywhere there existed major combat operations.
 Wheeler cautioned the President that if the enemy continued with large, coordinated attacks and the U.S. did not reinforce, “…General Westmoreland’s margin will be paper thin.
 He does not have a theater reserve.
 We can expect some cliffhangers and with bad luck or weather or some local RVNAF failures he may suffer some reverses.
 For these reasons he is asking for additional forces….”
 These were not the words of a general confident in the staying power of the RVNAF or in the final outcome of the ongoing Tet Offensive.

 Johnson did not want another embarrassing battlefield defeat to come on the heels of the Tet Offensive.
 His political standing was already low.
 He did not want it to go any lower.
 So rather than reject out of hand further reinforcements, he asked for a detailed explanation from Westmoreland of how he intended to use the 205,000 additional troops.
 On March 2, Westmoreland provided the President with that explanation.
 Put simply, the general wanted more American troops because he could no longer rely on the ARVN.
 He wrote the President, “Additive forces would serve to forestall the danger of local defeats due to the tactical degeneration or temporary disorganization of some ARVN units in the event of another general enemy offensive….”